-The putting of lively colours upon common truths hath oft so strong working both upon the fancy, and our will and affections: the spirit is refreshed with fresh things, or old truths refreshed; this made the preacher seek to find out pleasing and acceptable words, Eccl. xii.
-10; and our Saviour Christ's manner of teaching was by a lively representation to men's fancies, to teach them heavenly truths in an earthly sensible manner; and indeed what do we see or hear but will yield matter to a holy heart to raise itself higher?
+The putting of lively colours upon common truths hath oft a strong working both upon the fancy and our will and affections.
+The spirit is refreshed with fresh things, or old truths refreshed.
+This made the preacher seek to find out pleasing and acceptable words, Eccl. xii.
+10: and our Saviour Christ's manner of teaching was by a lively representation to men's fancies, to teach them heavenly truths in an earthly, sensible man-